er1z/fakemock/README.md

 to do much of work in order to map all things you need.
 Especially when you are working with DTOs/Entities and they already have some assertions configured — the dev has to create very own rules from scratch.

-This library solves this problem.
+This library solves that problem.
 I have introduced a `FakeMock` library that takes care of filling up as many objects as you need.

 ToC